Skip to main content

 Gabapentin alternatives for dogs

-For chronic pain management, veterinarians typically rely on nonsteroidal anti-inflammatory drugs (such as carprofen or deracoxib) and opioids (such as tramadol), depending on the cause of the pain.
-Veterinarians may add gabapentin or amantadine to the treatment plan if NSAIDs or opioids do not provide sufficient pain relief
+For chronic pain management, veterinarians typically rely on nonsteroidal anti-inflammatory drugs, such as carprofen or deracoxib, and opioids, such as tramadol, depending on the cause of the pain.
+Veterinarians may add gabapentin or amantadine to the treatment plan if NSAIDs or opioids do not provide sufficient pain relief.

 For seizure control, veterinarians usually prescribe phenobarbital or potassium bromide as their first choice.
-Other preferred anti-seizure medications include zonisamide and levitiracetam.
-Gabapentin is prescribed as an add-on medication when preferred treatments don’t work.
+Other preferred anti-seizure medications include zonisamide and levetiracetam.
+Gabapentin is added to treatment when other preferred treatments don’t work.
 Alternative adjunct treatments include:

 • Special diets